robcalcroft/YRM2015/README.md

 To build a debug version of the project run `grunt debug`.

 **Note: By default `grunt watch` will run the debug task.**

+###Running
+The project comes with a node server to host the files:

+To start the server do `npm start` or `npm start &` to background the process.